 Health: timing retirement around your physical capacity

 There are two health-related timing errors Australians commonly make with retirement.
 The first is waiting too long, staying in demanding work until health problems force the decision, arriving at retirement too exhausted or diminished to enjoy the active years they’d been planning for.
-The second is not anticipating how health changes in the first 5 to 10 years after retirement and how they affect the lifestyle plans built around full physical capacity.
+The second is not anticipating how health changes in the first 5 to 10 years after retirement, and how those changes affect the lifestyle plans built around full physical capacity.

-A useful framework: plan your most active, travel-heavy, physically demanding retirement activities for the first decade (the “go-go” years).
-Don’t defer them to “when we have more time.”
+A useful framework: plan your most active, travel-heavy, physically demanding retirement activities for the first decade (the “Go-Go” years).
+Don’t defer them to “when we have more time”.
 You’ll have more time but potentially less energy.
-The ABS life tables show a 65-year-old Australian male can expect to live to around 85, and a female to around 88, but healthspan (years of good functional health) typically peaks in the early retirement years and gradually declines.
+The ABS life tables show a 65-year-old Australian has an average life expectancy of around 84 to 87 years, but healthspan (years of good functional health) typically peaks in the early retirement years and declines through the 70s.
 Plan accordingly.

 If your job is physically or cognitively demanding and is affecting your health, that’s a legitimate retirement timing signal that goes beyond the numbers.
-Quality of the retirement years you get matters, not just the quantity.
+The quality of the retirement years you get matters, not just the quantity.

 The phased retirement: when “not quite yet” is the right answer

 For many Australians, the most honest answer to “when is the right time to retire?” is “not all at once.”
-Phased retirement, reducing to part-time, moving to consulting or project work, keeping selective commitments while stepping back from full-time employment, is increasingly common and consistently produces better adjustment outcomes than a hard stop.
+Phased retirement, reducing to part-time, moving to consulting or project work, keeping selective commitments while stepping back from full-time employment, is increasingly common and tends to produce better adjustment outcomes than a hard stop.

 Seven questions that tell you whether you’re personally ready